Sultan Abdul Halim ferry terminal bridge collapse: Packed bridge

-The Penang Bridge which opened in 1985 did not accommodate public transport.
-Many people chose to go to the island to enjoy the scenic Butterworth Strait and sunset, and continue to the Esplanade on foot.
+Penang Bridge which opened on 14 September 1985 did not accommodate public transport.
+Many people chose to go to the island to enjoy the scenic Malacca Strait and sunset, and continue to the Esplanade on foot.

 Packed jetty

 The Sultan Abdul Halim Ferry Terminal had two levels.
 The lower level was for cars and other small vehicles to roll-on/roll-off.
 The upper level was for passengers from and to the Butterworth bus station.
 The terminal, built in 1956 could not withstand the 'assault' of 10,000 passengers.
 Its columns were made of reinforced concrete and floor of thick boards.
 The floor beams, fencing and walls, made of dense steel, covered the passageway for vehicles beneath.
 At 4:40 p.m., the beams buckled and snapped.
 The floor boards consequently collapsed.
 The steel walls and roof caved in.
 The passengers above slid and were crushed by columns and platform boards.
 Vehicles beneath were smashed.